carpentries-incubator/lc-litsearchr/_episodes/03-introduction-to-rstudio.md

 objectives:
 - "Successfully navigate and run r code"
 keypoints:
-- "RStudio is a user interface for working with R"
+- "RStudio is a user interface for working with R."
-- "The Scipt Pane is sort of like a text editor, or a place to write and save code"
+- "The Script Pane is sort of like a text editor, or a place to write and save code."
-- "To execute code you use Ctrl+Enter (Cmd+Enter on a Mac)"
+- "To execute code you use Ctrl+Enter (Cmd+Enter on a Mac)."
-- "If you type an incomplete command and press Enter, R will display a `+` prompt, which means R is waiting for you to type the rest of your command"
+- "If you type an incomplete command and press Enter, R will display a `+` prompt, which means R is waiting for you to type the rest of your command."
-- "If you type a command that R doesn’t recognize, R will return an error message"
+- "If you type a command that R doesn’t recognize, R will return an error message."
-- "The Environment will display the objects that you’ve read into and objects you have defined"
+- "The Environment Pane will display the objects that you’ve read into and objects you have defined."
+- "The Navigation Pane has many functions: files, plots, packages, viewer, and help."
 ---

 # About R and RStudio